 I pledge to listen to you.
 Will you listen to me?

-I pledge not to demonize anyone who holds certain opinions, views or beliefs, but instead will try to understand their reasons and their arguments and express my own views in return.
+I pledge to listen to others who hold different opinions, views or beliefs.
+I will try to understand their reasons and their perspectives and will respectfully express my own in return.
 That’s it.

 Ben Kempas pledged 2019-03-11 05:28:22 -0400